-Kathy Lohse is the Project-Based Learning Support Teacher at Borton K-5 Magnet School and a 35-year veteran teacher.
+Kathy Lohse is the Project-Based Learning Support Teacher at Borton K-5 Magnet School and a 36-year veteran teacher.

 Amber Merchant is a 7th and 8th grade science teacher at Hollinger K-8 School.

-Marcus Whitaker has facilitated project-based learning in the UK, Malawi, Senegal, Uganda, and India.
-He teaches humanities at Paulo Freire Freedom School-Downtown, a project-based learning middle school with an emphasis on STEM learning.
-Previously, he taught at Utterback Middle School and Civano Community School.
+Marcus Whitaker teaches humanities at Paulo Freire Freedom School, a project-based learning middle school.
+He has facilitated project-based learning in the UK, Malawi, Senegal, Uganda, and India.
+He Previously, he taught at Utterback Middle School and Civano Community School.